 The Raspberry Pi Zero W[ireless] costs more (selling for USD $10) but includes on board Bluetooth and WiFi radios, using the same wireless chip set as the Raspberry Pi 3.
 As with the Raspberry Pi 3, this MuntsOS port enables the WiFi radio but disables the Bluetooth radio, in favor of the serial port on the expansion header.

 A MuntsOS kernel for USB gadget mode is also available for the Raspberry Pi Zero, whose micro-USB OTG connector is easier to use than the standard USB connector of the Raspberry Pi Model A and A+.
 Use the micro-USB connector labeled "USB" to power and control the Raspberry Pi Zero from a host computer.
 The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi Zero Gadget Thin Servers installed.

-Sometimes cross-toolchains can be shared: For example, the BeagleBone, Raspberry Pi 2, and Raspberry Pi 3 all use the same cross-toolchains (the ARMv7 toolchains nominally built for the Raspberry Pi 2).
+Sometimes cross-toolchains can be shared among different platforms: For example, the BeagleBone, Raspberry Pi 2, and Raspberry Pi 3 can all use the same cross-toolchains (the ARMv7 cross-toolchains nominally built for the Raspberry Pi 2).

 The source code is available at: http://git.munts.com

 git clone http://git.munts.com/arm-linux-mcu.git